 Gynaecomastia can result in self-consciousness about your appearance and Subcutaneous Mastectomy can help you with this.
 The best candidates for this surgery are fit, healthy men with emotional stability.
 It is ideal to have firm, elastic skin that will reshape to the new body contour with ease.
 If you are a smoker, the elasticity in your skin may be reduced and the healing process is usually slower, so if you are considering this surgery, you should try to quit or cut down on your cigarette intake at least one month prior to surgery.

 Surgery may be deferred for obese men until attempts have been made at weight loss.
 Certain drugs, such as Anabolic Steroids may cause Gynaecomastia.
 If you are taking these or similar substances, please discuss this with your Surgeon at your initial consultation.

 WHAT TO EXPECT

-If performed for medical reasons, Gynaecomastic can attract Medicare rebates and a percentage of your Doctor’s, Anaesthetist and Hospital fees may be claimed from both Medicare and your Private Health Fund, if you have private health cover.
-You will require a referral from your general practitioner if you wish to claim these rebates.
+If performed for medical reasons, Gynaecomastic can attract Medicare rebates and a percentage of your Surgeon’s, Anaesthetist’s and Hospital fees may be claimed from both Medicare and your private health fund, if you have private health cover.
+You will require a referral from your General Practitioner if you wish to claim these rebates.

 Subcutaneous Mastectomy can be performed as Day surgery under General Anaesthetic in a hospital.
 The surgery takes approximately one and a half hours to complete if both sides are to be operated on.

-Complications in the short term include infection, which is treated with antibiotics and dressings and haematoma, or a collection of fluid under the skin, which may need drainage.
+Complications in the short term include infection, which is treated with antibiotics and dressings; and haematoma (a collection of fluid under the skin) which may need drainage.